lizardfs/documentation/source/devguide/obtaining.rst

 .. _obtaining_source:

 *********************************************
-Obtaining and installing LizardFS from Source
+Obtaining and installing LizardFS from source
 *********************************************

 .. auth-status-todo/none